defencedigital/moduk-service-manual/src/secure-by-design/who-needs-to-do-this.md

 - platforms
 - weapons systems

+{{ component('inset-text', {
-If your project has existing security accreditation, you need to move to Secure by Design when it expires.
-You should start preparing for it now.
+  text: 'If your project has existing security accreditation, you need to move to Secure by Design when it expires.
+Start preparing for it now.'
+}) }}

 ### For the project life cycle